vin-chen/decisiontree/README.md

    -  Adapt the `APP_NAME` to your app.
 You can also use the same name as your repository (**It needs to be lowercase and dashes, no other chars.**).

    -  Now you are ready to start the deployment.
-Use the command `.\cli.sh pipeline` to deploy your application.
+Use the command `./cli.sh pipeline` to deploy your application.
 If you see any compilation errors, fix them and run the command again to deploy.

    -  Once the deployment is successful, you will see an output similar to :